Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Introduction

-Taking advantage of the large amount of historical data available, a few recent studies presented recurrent neural networks (RNNs) to learn spatiotemporal patterns of aircraft trajectories \cite{liu2018predicting, pang2019aircraft}.
-Another recent study applied generative adversarial imitation learning (GAIL) to learn the optimal policy given historical trajectories from expert demonstrations \cite{bastas2020data}.
+The previously applied approaches offer interpretability and efficiency; however, they present relatively simple models that do not take advantage of the full amount of historical data available.
+Work that addresses these limitations includes recent studies that present recurrent neural networks (RNNs) to learn spatiotemporal patterns of aircraft trajectories \cite{liu2018predicting, pang2019aircraft}.
+Another study applied generative adversarial imitation learning (GAIL) to learn the optimal policy given historical trajectories from expert demonstrations \cite{bastas2020data}.
 Other researchers proposed unsupervised clustering algorithms such as $k$-means clustering \cite{gariel2011trajectory}, hierarchical clustering \cite{hong2015trajectory}, and Gaussian mixture models (GMMs) \cite{mahboubi2017learning, Barratt2019}.
 Some of them clustered turning points extracted from trajectories represented as a sequence of these clusters \cite{gariel2011trajectory} or transitions from one another \cite{mahboubi2017learning}.
 Others clustered the entire trajectories directly using position measurements \cite{hong2015trajectory, conde2016trajectory, Barratt2019}.
+An advantage of such clustering-based approaches is that they can be used to generate synthetic trajectories based on historical data.
+However, clustering approaches define normative behavior as that which is most similar to previous observation and thus do not account for situations when deviations are more or less appropriate.

+Recent work has leveraged long short-term memory (LSTM) networks for the trajectory prediction task \cite{schimpf2023generalized, shi20204, yang2023aircraft}.
+To address instances when Automatic Dependent Surveillance Broadcast (ADS-B) technology is unavailable, such as in the event of an onboard equipment failure, researchers train a bidirectional LSTM on historical ADS-B data \cite{yang2023aircraft}.
+Flights may also deviate from expected patterns due to inclement weather, a challenge that researchers have approached by including weather data in their LSTM model \cite{schimpf2023generalized}.
+Others segment trajectories into climbing, cruising, and descending/approaching phases, training a unique LSTM network for each phase to allow optimizing for that phase's distinct characteristics \cite{shi20204}.
+Like the method we propose, such LSTM-based approaches can be used to produce synthetic trajectories.
+In our work, we also segment trajectories; however, the stages selected are different, as described in Section \ref{sec:dataset}.